jkohlin/wordpress-basics/2-ecosystem-theme-templates.md

 When building a theme we are required to include a template called `index.php`.
 This will become the default template and be used to render all content.

+In addition to `index-php` we are free to add more templates to fit different content.
+Wordpress comes with a clever template system where the template's filename is used.

-> Note: Adding more templates should be done with care and only when in need of a dramatic change of layout.
-Smaller layout variations depending on the current content can easily be made within the same template.
+> Note: Adding templates should be done with great care and not just to make small variantions of a layout.
+One template can present content i various ways with the help of PHP logic.

 Below is a basic example of a theme's default template `index.php`: